 These are just a few suggestions, however there are endless choices when it comes to choosing a medical marijuana strain.
 Patients who can purchase their medicine from a dispensary have the huge advantage of sampling or purchasing small amounts of cannabis before committing to a larger quantity.
 Bottom line, if you suffer from chronic pain, it’s best to stick with an indica.
 Then you should try out several strains until you find the best one that works for you.

-Talk to a Doctor About Medical Marijuana for Chronic Pain
+Talk to a Doctor About Strains of Marijuana for Pain

 While we have some ideas to get you started on using medical marijuana, only trained professionals can look at your personal health issues and find the right fit for you.
 A knowledgeable marijuana doctor can advise you on how to medicate properly.
 Your dispensary staff will know about the traits of each strain and can help you with your shopping experience.